Babarindeolanrewaju2/Babarindeolanrewaju2/README.md

 🌱 *Currently Learning*: Machine learning<br>
-🤔 *Looking for help*: I'm looking for help with trying to find web developer job in this current job climate.<br>
+🤔 *Looking for help*: I'm looking for help with trying to find Web developer job in this current job climate.<br>
 💬 Ask me about: creating a sites for you, or assistance with an application you are working on. <br>

 <h3 align="left">Languages and Tools:</h3>